What should I do if my goods haven't arrived or have arrived damaged?

 What if I want to return part of my order?

-Once a refund has been processed by the retailer it will automatically come through to us and will show up in your payment plan.
+Once a refund has been processed by the merchant it will automatically come through to us and will show up in your payment plan.

 What happens to my payments when I refund an order?